SteliosHD/counter-strike-skin-generator/README.md

-# Counter Strike Scrapers
+# Counter Strike Skin Generator
-This repository contains a collection of scrapers that I have written to scrape data from the Counter Strike Global Offensive (CSGO) websites.
+This repository contains all the necessary code to generate Counter Strike Global Offensive (CSGO) skins using AI.
-The scrapers are written in Python and use the BeautifulSoup library to scrape the data.

 ## Requirements
 - Python 3.10 or higher